How Accurate Is AI Body Fat Estimation?

 - AI photo estimation: appearance-aligned, consistency-dependent

 AI’s advantage is that it measures what people care about most: visible change.
+You can run a check directly with the Body Fat Estimator.

 Limitations to understand